 Certificate Program in Museum Practice

-This program consists of eight, one- or two-day courses, taught in a workshop format (we are working on getting them online), designed for museum board, staff or volunteers who are new to the museum world or those who wish to obtain a better understanding of museums.
+This program consists of eight, one- or two-day courses, taught in a workshop format (we are working on getting them all online), designed for museum board, staff or volunteers who are new to the museum world or those who wish to obtain a better understanding of museums.

 Participants who complete the program by attending and completing the assignments for seven of the courses will receive a certificate.

 The courses are:

 Organizing and Managing Museums - 1 day or 4 one hour or 90 minute online sessions

 Develop the knowledge and understanding of the roles and responsibilities of a non-profit board based on the foundations of public trust and learn how to manage your museum in the areas of: